-She is the author of three collections of poetry; The Sixth Creek (Picaro Press 2013) and two chapbook collections Sliding Down the Belly of the World (Wakefield Press 2012) and The Quiet Blue World (Garron Publishing 2015).
+She is the author of three collections of poetry: The Sixth Creek (Picaro Press 2013) and the chapbooks Sliding Down the Belly of the World (Wakefield Press 2012) and The Quiet Blue World (Garron Publishing 2015).
 Her second full-length collection The Flaw in the Pattern is forthcoming from UWAP in 2018.

 She was shortlisted for the Newcastle Poetry Prize in 2017 and 2013 and the Dermot Healy International Poetry Prize in 2016.
 She was longlisted in for the University of Canberra VC’s International Poetry Prize in 2017 and 2015.

 Her latest unpublished manuscript was awarded Varuna’s Dorothy Hewett Fellowship for Poetry in 2015 and was shortlisted in both the 2016 Adelaide Festival Literature Awards and UWA Publishing’s Dorothy Hewett Award 2016.

 The Sixth Creek won Varuna’s Dorothy Hewett Flagship Fellowship for Poetry in 2011, a Varuna Publisher Fellowship with Picaro Press in 2012 and was shortlisted for the Adelaide Festival Literature Awards Unpublished Manuscript Prize in 2012.